UCSF-CAT-Bioinformatics/2024-08-SCRNA-Seq-Analysis/data_analysis/00-prepare_fixed.md

 *File > New Project > New Directory > New Project*

-Name the new directory (e.g. scRNA_analysis), and check "use renv with this project" if present.
+Name the new workshop directory (e.g. scRNA_analysis), and check "use renv with this project" if present.

 Learn more about [renv](https://rstudio.github.io/renv/articles/renv.html).